prefixcommons/PrefixPing/README.md

 returns a json blob with the source registries queried and the result of those query

 ### Filtering

-We want to promote sane prefixes so as with xml Qnames, they must begin with a letter and not contain a colon.
+We want to promote sane prefixes, so as with xml Qnames they must begin with a letter and not contain a colon.
 Since CURIEs interchange colon with underscore for resolvability prefixes should not contain underscores either.

-Dots are best left to delimit version numbers at the end of a local-ID but there are legacy identifiers (and schemes) using them now so they are grudging allowed.
+Dots are best left to delimit the version number at the end of a local-ID but there are legacy identifiers (and schemes) using them within curie prefixes now so they are grudging allowed.

 In terms of prefix length; one letter is too short, a whole line is too long.
 Two letters is still pretty short but we have GO: (Gene Ontology)